Moxinilian/server-manager/SERVER-SETUP.md

 ### Restoring a backup

-To restore the last backup from backup data stored on the VPS, use duplicity's backup restore feature.
+To restore the last backup from backup data stored either on the VPS or remotely, use duplicity's backup restore feature.

 ```
 $ duplicity url://to/the/backup/data path/wher/to/restore